joycema-DH110/DH110-JOYCEMA/README.md

 ## Design Features
-1. Filters - make filters collapsable by category so all different filter choices are visible on one screen and can be used when needed

-2. Results Categorization - breaks down a large list of results into sub-categories that group together similar items

-3. Help and Contact Amazon - a clear help button that will allow users to find hidden or hard-to-find pages and an easy way to contact Amazon asking for support
+1. Filters - include more specific filters and organize into an easy menu

+2. Caregiver profiles - make background information on caregivers more accessible

 ## Persona and Empathy Maps